-Bray Wyatt's Wife Files for Divorce Alleging Affair With WWE Announcer
+Bray Wyatt's Wife Files For Divorce Alleging Affair With WWE Announcer

 Videos by PopCulture.com

-Samantha Wyatt’s high-profile Miami lawyer, Ray Rafool, alleges to DailyMail.com that he has obtained phone records showing that Wyatt is maintaining ‘continuous contact’ with Jojo.
+Samantha Wyatt’s high-profile Miami lawyer, Ray Rafool, told DailyMail.com that alleges he has obtained phone records showing that Wyatt is maintaining ‘continuous contact’ with Jojo.

 DailyMail went on to say that according to Samantha’s divorce petition, she and Wyatt were married in 2012 and separated in March after Wyatt allegedly walked out on her and their two daughters, 6 and 4.
 Wyatt has filed his own counter-petition to the divorce, requesting an injunction that would legally request his wife “keep quiet about the split.”